Financial Highlights

 Mumbai

-The performance of CLINT is influenced by its tenants’ business performance and outlook, condition of each city’s real estate market and global economic conditions.
+The performance of CLINT is influenced by its tenants’ business performance and outlook, the condition of each city’s real estate market and global economic conditions.
 CLINT will continue to focus on enhancing the competitiveness of its properties to distinguish itself from competitors, while maintaining financial discipline, and seeking growth opportunities.

 Notes